Year-round Private Tours of Yellowstone National Park

 Cara is a qualified biologist (B.S.
 Aquatic Biology, M.S.
 Biology) with over twelve years of experience working in ecology and wildlife biology.
 She has worked extensively in Redwood National Park in Northern California, the outback of Western Australia, and the jungles of Papua New Guinea.

 When not working, she can usually be found watching wildlife dramas unfold from the lens of a scope, hiking among wildflowers, or enjoying long vistas from a mountain top.
 In the winter, she sometimes migrates south to support scientific research with the US Antarctic Program at McMurdo Station.
 Last winter she built her own home outside Gardiner, MT.

 Environmentalist, animal lover, educator, tour guide and outdoorswoman, Audra came to Montana in 2014 after selling her non-toxic product company on the East Coast.
-What was supposed to be a “brief hiatus” has turned into four years of unexpected and enchanting events that led to immersing herself into all things “Yellowstone” as a researcher, educator and guide.
+What was supposed to be a “brief hiatus” has turned into five years of unexpected and enchanting events that led to immersing herself into all things “Yellowstone” as a researcher, educator and guide.
+In addition to In Our Nature Guiding Services, Audra works with Road Scholar and Global Travel Alliance.
+Audra has led people from ages 2-92 from all over the world.
 Her mantra: “Every person should visit Yellowstone National Park once in their life and it’s my heartfelt pleasure when I get to be a part of that experience.”